Unveiling Transformer Perception by Exploring Input Manifolds: Methodology

-To interpret embeddings resulted from the exploration process, they must be mapped back into a human-understandable form, such as text or images.
-The interpretation of an embedding vector depends on the operations performed by the Transformer's embedding module $e_T$.
-If $e_T$ consists only of invertible operations, it is feasible to construct a layer that performs the inverse operation relative to $e_T$.
+To interpret embeddings produced by the exploration process, they must be mapped back into a human-understandable form, such as text or images.
+The interpretation of an embedding vector depends on the operations performed by the Transformer's embedding module $\mathcal{E}_T$.
+If $\mathcal{E}_T$ consists only of invertible operations, it is feasible to construct a layer that performs the inverse operation relative to $\mathcal{E}_T$.
 The output can then be visualized and directly interpreted by humans, allowing for a comparison with the original input to discern how differences in embeddings reflect differences in their representations (e.g., text, images).
-If the operations in $e_T$ are non-invertible, a trained decoder is required to reconstruct an interpretable output from each embedding matrix $p_0 \dots p_K$.
-When using a BERT model, it is feasible to utilize layers that are specialized for the masked language modeling (MLM) task to map input embeddings back to tokens.
+If the operations in $\mathcal{E}_T$ are non-invertible, a trained decoder is required to reconstruct an interpretable output from each embedding matrix $x^{(1)}, \cdots, x^{(K)}$.
+Such operation injects some unforeseen noise into the interpretation results, which is investigated in the experimental setting.
+In practice, we construct the ViT models such that the embedding layer is invertible, whereas for BERT models it is feasible to exploit layers that are specialized for the MLM task to map input embeddings back to tokens.
 This approach is effective whether the BERT model in question is specifically designed for MLM or for sentence classification.
 In the case of sentence classification models, it is necessary to select a corresponding MLM BERT model that shares the same internal architecture, including the number of layers and embedding size.

-Algorithm~\ref{al:interpret} depicts the process of interpreting Algorithm~\ref{al:exploration} outputs for both ViT and BERT experiments.
-After initializing the decoder according to the model type, the embeddings $p_0 \dots p_K$ need to be constrained to a feasible region.
-This region is defined by the distribution of embeddings derived from the original input instances.
-Next, the embeddings are decoded, and the selected segments for exploration are extracted.
+Algorithm~\ref{al:interpret} depicts the process of interpreting SiMEC/SiMExp outputs for both ViT and BERT experiments.
+After initializing the decoder according to the model type, the embeddings $x^{(1)},\cdots, x^{(K)} $ are decoded and the selected segments for exploration are extracted.
 These segments are then used to replace the corresponding parts of the original input instance.